-- The shoulder girdle (the scapula and clavicle). - The upper limb (the humerus, ulna, radius and bones of the hand).
-The polyic girdle (the hip hope) - The pelvic girdle (the hip bone). - The lower limb (the femur, tibia, fibula and bones of the foot).
+- □ The shoulder girdle (the scapula and clavicle). - □ The upper limb (the humerus, ulna, radius and bones of the hand). - The pelvic girdle (the hip bone). - The lower limb (the femur, tibia, fibula and bones of the foot).

 BONE AS AN ORGAN STRUCTURE OF A BONE AND STRUCTURE OF THE PERIOSTEUM